Ann Drummond-Grant: Soprano years

 In 1933, Drummond-Grant joined the D'Oyly Carte Opera Company chorus.
 In 1936 she began to play the small parts of Celia in Iolanthe, Zorah in Ruddigore, and Fiametta in The Gondoliers.
 She soon moved up to the larger roles of Plaintiff in Trial by Jury and Lady Psyche in Princess Ida, and she also made occasional appearances in the leading soprano roles of Josephine in H.M.S.
 Pinafore, the title roles in Patience and Princess Ida, and Gianetta in The Gondoliers.

 In 1937, Drummond-Grant became one of D'Oyly Carte's principal sopranos.
 She began the season as the Plaintiff, Josephine, Patience, Phyllis in Iolanthe (sharing the role), the title role in Princess Ida and Elsie Maynard in The Yeomen of the Guard.
 She was selected to play Aline when The Sorcerer was revived in 1938.
 She won excellent reviews for her performances.
 Of her Ida, The Manchester Guardian wrote, "Miss Ann Drummond-Grant sang and acted the heroine's part as finely as any of her predecessors that we can remember."
 The paper also praised her as Patience and Elsie.
 However, the company was hiring new sopranos, including Helen Roberts, and Drummond-Grant lost roles or had to share them.
 The Times later wrote, "Being strikingly tall and well-built, she was judged to be not quite fitted for the leading soprano parts."
-Seeing herself sidelined, she left the company at the end of 1938.
+By this time, also, Drummond-Grant was having a romantic relationship with her future husband, the D'Oyly Carte musical director, Isidore Godfrey, who was married; the company's management feared a scandal.
+She left the company at the end of 1938.

-Drummond-Grant married the D'Oyly Carte musical director, Isidore Godfrey, in 1940.
+Drummond-Grant married Godfrey in 1940.
 She played throughout the 1940s in non-musical theatre pieces, operettas (notably Waltzes from Vienna with Thomas Round), pantomime and summer shows.